basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 This sort of thing happens to me every other day in Seoul.
 The service thing, I mean.
 Not the handsome thing.
 Wear a smile on your face, look people in the eye when you speak to them and try your darndest to speak their language and they'll move mountains to make you feel comfortable.

-## Coffee Shop Lifestyle
+## Wake up and smell the coffee

 You don't normally go to cafés to get free wine, though.
 The reason I go is usually pretty straightforward: air conditioning.
 Late July to mid August turns Korea into a sauna, so café trips are inevitable and frequent.

+My first activity each morning is Korean class (it's going well, by the way) at the Ganada (가나다) Korean Academy.
+After three hours there, I head to the nearest café, Café Moin (also in Hongdae).
+By now, they've gotten to know me a little bit and have decided that I need to learn how to say "big size" when referring to the amount of Ice Coffee I'd like to drink.
+I still forget, every single time, so I just say, "big-uh sy-juh" (say it out loud and you'll see what it means ;)

 {% include _figure.html src="/img/interloper/coffee-shop.jpg" caption="A typical Korean coffee shop" %}

-Every morning, after Korean class (it's going well, by the way) at the Ganada (가나다) Korean Academy, I head to the nearest café, Café Moin (also in Hongdae).
-By now, they've gotten to know me a little bit and have decided that I need to learn how to say "large" when referring to the amount of Ice Coffee I'd like to drink.
-I still forget, every single time, so I just say, "big-eu si-ju".

-Anyway, I then sit down to do my homework, sometimes surrounded by other language students.
+Anyway, I sit down to do my homework, sometimes surrounded by other language students.
 Often they're Koreans learning how to speak French, aided by a French-speaking expat.

 Korea seems to have a curious obsession with France.
-Many of the most ubiqutious café chains have French names, and serve snacks based on French pastries (usually with a Korean twist, such as red bean paste filling).
-Paris Baguette and France Baguette are the two most French-sounding ones, but you'll see French words all over the place.
+Many of the most ubiquitous café chains have French names, and serve snacks based on French pastries (usually with a Korean twist, such as red bean paste filling). *Paris Baguette*, *Tous Les Jours* and *France Baguette* are the two most French-sounding ones, but you'll see French words all over the place.

 ## Roll With It